tallhamer/MapApp/README.md

 >Note: The 3D visual of the isocenter is currently not linked to the dropdown selection.

 This can be a useful pre-CT workflow for testing isocenter / patient positioning combinations prior to completing a CT simulation of the patient.
-Simply capture a surface of the patient and immediately pull the surface into the Map App over the  MapRT API for virtual simulation.
+Simply capture a surface of the patient and immediately pull the surface into the MapApp over the  MapRT API for virtual simulation.

 <p align="center">
 <img src="images\virtual_sim_0.png" width="400"/>